2019 Nobel Prizes

-The 2019 Nobel Prizes were awarded by the Nobel Foundation, based in Sweden is six categories: Physics, Chemistry, Physiology or Medicine, Literature, Peace, and Economic Sciences.
+The 2019 Nobel Prizes were awarded by the Nobel Foundation, based in Sweden in six categories: Physics, Chemistry, Physiology or Medicine, Literature, Peace, and Economic Sciences.

 Nobel Week took place from December 6 to 12, including programming such as lectures, dialogues, and discussions.
 The award ceremony and banquet for the Peace Prize were scheduled in Oslo on December 10, while the award ceremony and banquet for all other categories were scheduled for the same day in Stockholm.